Oliver Twist (1948 film): Cast

-Anti-Semitism controversy
+Antisemitism controversy

-Although critically acclaimed, Alec Guinness's portrayal of Fagin and his make-up was considered anti-semitic by some as it was felt to perpetuate Jewish racial stereotypes.
+Although critically acclaimed, Alec Guinness's portrayal of Fagin and his make-up was considered antisemitic by some as it was felt to perpetuate Jewish racial stereotypes.
 Guinness wore heavy make-up, including a large prosthetic nose, to make him look like the character as he appeared in George Cruikshank's illustrations in the first edition of the novel.
 At the start of production, the Production Code Administration had advised David Lean to "bear in mind the advisability of omitting from the portrayal of Fagin any elements or inference that would be offensive to any specific racial group or religion."

 Lean commissioned the make-up artist Stuart Freeborn to create Fagin's features; Freeborn had suggested to David Lean that Fagin's exaggerated profile should be toned down for fear of causing offence, but Lean rejected this idea.
 In a screen test featuring Guinness in toned-down make-up, Fagin was said to resemble Jesus Christ.
 On this basis, Lean decided to continue filming with a faithful reproduction of Cruikshank's Fagin, pointing out that Fagin was not explicitly identified as Jewish in the screenplay.

 When released in 1948, the film was criticized by American columnist Albert Deutsch, who had seen the film in London.
 Deutsch wrote that even Dickens "'could not make Fagin half so horrible,' and warned that the film would fan the flames of anti-Semitism."
 The New York Board of Rabbis appealed to Eric Johnston, head of the Production Code Administration, to keep the film out of the U.S. Other Jewish groups also objected, and the Rank Organization announced in September 1948, that U.S. release was "indefinitely postponed."

 As a result of such protests, the film was not released in the United States until 1951, with 12 minutes of footage removed.
 It received great acclaim from critics, but, unlike Lean's Great Expectations, another Dickens adaptation, no Oscar nominations.
-The film was banned in Israel for anti-semitism.
+The film was banned in Israel for antisemitism.
 It was banned in Egypt for portraying Fagin too sympathetically.

 The March 1949 release of the film in Germany was met with protests outside the Kurbel Cinema by Jewish objectors.
 The Mayor of Berlin, Ernst Reuter, was a signatory to their petition which called for the withdrawal of the film.
 The depiction of Fagin was considered especially problematic in the recent aftermath of The Holocaust.

-Beginning in the 1970s, the full-length version of Lean's film began to be shown in the United States.
+Beginning in the 1970s, exhibitors began to show the full-length version of Lean's film in the United States.
 It is that version which is now available on DVD.